-12. CAPITAL LEASE OBLIGATIONS
+13. CAPITAL LEASE OBLIGATIONS

-On March 13, 2013, a lease agreement (the "MCP Lease Agreement") which was entered on October 25, 2012, and was subsequently amended from time to time, between MCE Leisure and Belle Corporation ("Belle", one of the Philippine Parties as defined in Note 21(a)) for lease of the land and certain of the building structures for City of Dreams Manila which is expected to expire on July 11, 2033, became effective upon completion of closing arrangement conditions and with minor changes from the original terms.
+On March 13, 2013, a lease agreement (the "MCP Lease Agreement") which was entered on October 25, 2012, and was subsequently amended from time to time, between MCE Leisure and Belle Corporation ("Belle", one of the Philippine Parties as defined in Note 22(a)) for lease of the land and certain of the building structures for City of Dreams Manila which expected to be expired on July 11, 2033, became effective upon completion of closing arrangement conditions and with minor changes from the original terms.

-Apart from the MCP Lease Agreement, the Group entered into lease agreements with third parties for the lease of certain property and equipment during the year ended December 31, 2014.
+Apart from the MCP Lease Agreement, the Group entered into lease agreements with third parties of lease of certain property and equipment during the years ended December 31, 2014 and 2013.